ulapph/ULAPPH-Cloud-Desktop-Shell-Installer/README.md

      appid: ulapph-demo <-- your project ID
 ```

-- Indicate the path to the ULAPPH Cloud Desktop installer
+- Indicate the path to the ULAPPH Cloud Desktop installer.
+It can be "ULAPPH-Cloud-Desktop" if you did not fork
 ```
 installer:
    - dir: ../ULAPPH-Cloud-Desktop-1